 There is something exciting happening: Web 3.0.
-It’s the next phase of the internet; something which can give control back to the user, where people aren’t treated as commodities, where the internet evolves into something more transparent and fair.
+It’s the next phase of the internet; something which can give control back to the user, where people aren’t treated as commodities, and where the internet evolves into something more transparent and fair.
 To understand this shift, it’s necessary to examine previous iterations of the internet: The Web 1.0 and 2.0, respectively.

 The internet is arguably man’s greatest invention and while many of us remember life before it, it’s difficult to imagine life now without it.
 When was the last time you used a phonebook to find an address or a number?
 When was the last time you sent a fax?
 Developed a roll of film?
 Used a CD player?
 These things are practically obsolete thanks to the internet, but it wasn’t always like this.

-The Web 1.0 was a simple time where web pages were static, offered little interaction, and took forever to load.
+The Web 1.0 was a simple time when web pages were static, offered little interaction, and took forever to load.
 Even connecting to the internet took at least a whole minute.
 There was very little to browse, not much to look at, but it was the start of something great.
 Something we know as the Web 2.0.

 The Web 2.0 is the internet as we know it today.
 When most people think of the internet they think of a place where any content can be posted, shared, and stored.
 It’s a place where people can freely publish and consume almost anything.
 As long as it’s legal, people are free to read and publish what they like.
 However, the positives of Web 2.0 come with negatives.